realtux/exa/docs/docs/modules/websockets.md

 ## concept

-zero or more files are created in the `websocket` directory. each file is intended to be used for a single url that upgrades to websocket. the file can be named anything and has no effect on functionality. all files in the `websocket` folder will be loaded and processed when `exa.js` starts.
+zero or more files are created in the `websocket` directory. each file is intended to be used for a single url that upgrades to websocket. the file can be named anything and has no effect on functionality. all files in the `websocket` directory will be loaded and processed when `exa.js` starts.

 ## internal handling

 the websocket server implementation is handled using the well known and trusted `ws` module. this module largely just wraps `wss.on('connection', callback)`. connections are upgraded from regular http requests rather than running entirely separate servers on separate ports. this makes enabling websockets very easy.

-## file structure
+## anatomy of a websocket handler

 a websocket handler looks like this: